 Follow the checklist at the beginning of this packet.
-You must attend appointments with the surgeon, dietitian, exercise physiologist, and psychologist.
+You must attend appointments with the surgeon, pulmonologist, dietitian, exercise physiologist, and psychologist.
 The surgeon's office is responsible for submitting any paperwork to the insurance company.
-If approval is needed from insurance, it can take between 2-8 weeks.
 In the meantime:

+- Contact the pulmonologist as soon as possible and get a sleep study scheduled if needed.
+The process to obtain and use a CPAP / BiPAP can take a few months.

 - Exercise and record it in your journal

 - Remove sugar from diet

 - Sample some protein powders/shakes

 - Try some Stage I and Stage II meals

 - Write in dietary journal

 - Attend the support group